Locked In (House): Plot

 Thirteen notices that he has a tear in the epithelial cells in his eye, and a fluorescein stain reveals ulcerative keratitis.
 Cameron suggests the team does a lumbar puncture, noting that polys (polymorphonuclear leukocytes) would mean it's varicella, and lymphs, Behçet's.
 During the lumbar puncture however, the patient crashes.
 They bring him back, but his foot starts to itch, which he manages to communicate to the team after several questions.
 This indicates liver failure.
 Thirteen suggests that the dying liver released toxins which led to locked-in syndrome.
 Foreman suggests that the liver, kidney and eye point towards sclerosing cholangitis.
 House orders a biopsy to confirm.

 As the team gets ready to perform the biopsy, Kutner notices a rash on Thirteen's wrist, where some of the patient's urine had spilled.
 He deduces that it is a rash due to leptospirosis, which was transferred from rats, living in the basement where the patient had stayed.
 Sure enough, the patient has a paper cut on his index finger.
 The treatment is started, and Kutner manages to get the patient to lift a finger.
 The patient gradually regains control of his body, and thanks House, who has gone to the patient's room to retrieve a recorder which he's been using to listen in on his team from under the patient's pillow.

 Meanwhile, Wilson gets curious as to why House was in Middletown.
 At the end of the episode, Wilson finds out that House was there to see a psychiatrist, and confronts him on the issue.
 House reluctantly acknowledges Wilson's accusation, but says he is not going to continue any further sessions.
 The episode ends with Wilson predicting House will end up alone, and showing that House's vision blurs in a similar fashion to the "locked-in" patient as he looks towards Wilson.

 Foreman also tells the patient that he bought his first girlfriend a silver necklace and she never wore it, so he never bought his girlfriends jewelry again, until he met Thirteen.
 He bought her a bracelet, but again, she doesn't appear to be wearing it.
 Later during the liver biopsy, Kutner asks Thirteen why she's not wearing her bracelet.
 Foreman says he didn't realize she was wearing it at all, and Thirteen questions why Kutner noticed but not Foreman.
-Kutner then notices Thirteen's rash, which he attributes to the patient's urine which could have entered through a scratch from the bracelet.